 Can I open a savings account for my child?

-One advantage of using a traditional savings account over these prepaid options is that they offer interest to help build up the savings pot.
+An advantage of using a traditional savings account is that they offer interest to help build up the savings pot.

 Before you choose one, you need to take a few things into consideration.
 Such as, what are the interest rates, and how accessible you want it to be.
-Do you want your children to be able to make withdrawals as and when needed for example?
+For example, do you want your children to be able to make withdrawals as and when needed?

 MoneySavingExpert has a list of children’s savings accounts that they consider to offer the best deals at the moment.

 MSE also explains how kids are not exempt from tax, but most children don't have an earned income so it’s not applicable to them.
-For the 2019/20 tax year, if they don’t have an income, they can earn up to £18,500 from savings without paying tax.
+For the 2023/24 tax year, if they don’t have an income, they can earn up to £18,570 from interest on savings without paying tax.

-For tax-free savings you could consider opening a junior ISA, however, it will be locked away until your child reaches the age of 18.
+For tax-free savings you could consider opening a junior ISA.
+However, the money will be locked away until your child reaches the age of 18.
 So it’s best to think about how flexible you would like their account to be.

 Prepaid cards for children